kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 1.md

 20. Return to the TeamController and add a method that returns a single Team given an ID.
   - Name the method anything you like.
 Suggestion: getTeam.
   - Return type should be a Team.
-  - Use a @RequestMapping annotation to map this method to the "/teams/{id}" pattern.
+  - Use a @GetMapping annotation to map this method to the "/teams/{id}" pattern.
   - Define a parameter named "id" of type Long annotated with @PathVariable.
   - Logic: return the result of the teamRepository's findOne() method.